 - sojourner on the earth, one who is 'passing through', "passer through" (as distinct from a "settler" in the land or 'resident' of the nations),

 - descending either behaviorally or genetically from Ever, following the path of Abraham, living according to the separatist (holiness) instructions of Abraham's Elohim, YHWH.

-After Noah landed the ark, his wife birthed him a son named Shem, from whom came a man the Bible names Eber.
+Before Noah sailed the ark, his wife birthed him a son named Shem, from whom came a man the Bible names Eber.
 (Ab-ray).

 Ever resisted Nimrod's command to build the Tower of Babel:

 In an act of outrageous disloyalty to Nimrod, Eber crossed over from Babylon to the land across the river.

 In the wilderness, Ever and his people retained the Hebrew language.